 Once an application is submitted and the applicant has been provided with log-on details for the Online reporting System (ONR), the applicant will need to ensure that all relevant individuals proposed to hold a Pre-Approval Controlled Function (PCF) role (typically board members, senior management, key function holders) complete Fitness and Probity Individual Questionnaires – more information here.
 Individual Questionnaires must be submitted electronically via the Central Bank’s ONR by all relevant individuals.
 Please note that access to the online Individual Questionnaire only becomes available after an application has been deemed to contain all the key information and documentation required.
-The applicant will also need to ensure that it submits a Vetting Invitation Form along with acceptable proof of identity (it should be noted that a Garda Vetting Form is required where the applicant is a Sole Trader or Single Director Company) – more information and guidance material on completing the Garda Vetting Form can be found here.
+The applicant will also need to ensure that it submits a Vetting Invitation Form along with acceptable proof of identity (it should be noted that a Vetting Invitation Form is required where the applicant is a Sole Trader or Single Director Company) – more information and guidance material on completing the Vetting Invitation Form can be found here.

 The completed Application Form, along with all relevant accompanying material, should be submitted in both paper and electronic format to the Central Bank.
 The paper copy should be sent to Moneylending Unit, Consumer Protection: Policy & Authorisations, Central Bank of Ireland, PO Box 559, Dame Street, Dublin 2 and the electronic version can be included with the paper copy or sent by email to firstname.lastname@example.org.

 The Key Stages in the Application Process

 The key stages of the application process are as follows:

 Stage 1 - Acknowledgement

 The Central Bank will acknowledge receipt of an Application for Authorisation submitted by the applicant within 3 working days of receipt.